haleslab/haleslab.github.io/people.md

 Ashlyn is a graduate student in the Emory Neurosciences Graduate program.
 She joined us for a lab rotation in Winter 2018 and then decided to stay in the lab for her thesis work (May 2018).
 She is interested in astrocyte proteins that enrich in frontotemporal dementia due to MAPT mutations.

-### Austin Nuckols B.S.

-Austin is an Emory Molecular Systems Pharmacology student who rotated in the lab during Winter 2018.
-He then decided to join the lab under co-mentorship with Thomas Kukar.
-His project is utilizing IPS cells and cortical spheroids to understand the function of progranulin.

 ## **Collaborators**